velvetkevorkian/website-2021/posts/blog/simple-deploys-with-npm-and-rsync.md

 ## Initial implementation

-Throughout the examples, I\'m assuming that `npm run build` will compile your project into a `project-name` folder with an `index.html`, which you can then serve from the path of your choice on the server.
+Throughout the examples, I'm assuming that `npm run build` will compile your project into a `project-name` folder with an `index.html`, which you can then serve from the path of your choice on the server.
 To start with, we can run the build step, then manually run the command to copy